thomlake/NeuralNets.jl/README.md

     errors > 0 || break
 end
 ```
-Lastly we write code to generate some fake data from three `n_features` dimensional diagonal Gaussian distributions with different means and standard deviations, and update model parameters.
+Lastly we write code to generate some artificial data from three `n_features` dimensional diagonal Gaussian distributions with different means and standard deviations, and update model parameters.
 The three primary components inside the loop above are

 - `predict:` map inputs to outputs.
 - `backprop:` compute gradients of the cost with respect to the parameters.